-If you’ve never participated in Dry January before, it can sound downright daunting or entirely unnecessary, but you may be surprised at just how beneficial it can be and that it’s totally doable with a little discipline, flexibility, and planning.
-So, if you’re looking for a different way to boost your health and start the year off by taking care of your body, keep reading for our guide to Dry January to help you take a month off the booze and into better health.
+If you’ve never participated in Dry January before, you may think it downright daunting or completely unnecessary.
+But you may be surprised at just how beneficial and easy it can be with a little discipline, flexibility, and planning.
+So, if you’re looking for a fresh way to boost your health in 2023, keep reading for our Dry January tips.

 Abstaining from alcohol during Dry January can result in several key benefits, including the following:

 Alcohol can interrupt normal sleep patterns and prevent deep sleep.
 You can also wake up groggy or hungover.

 Alcohol contains seven calories per gram, which is nearly twice as much as carbohydrates and protein.
 Most alcoholic drinks are also packed with sugar, and as drinking is often accompanied by snacking or feasting, cutting out alcohol can do wonders for trimming down the waistline.

 Let’s face it: A trip to the bar or a nice bottle of wine can be quite expensive, so your wallet may enjoy nice padding by participating in Dry January.

 4. It can improve markers of health